calphool/TRS80GS/README.md

 The only trouble with having a UART is that now I have *two* interrupts to deal with, so you won't be able to simultaneously use the VPD's interrupts *and* the UART's interrupts.
 I've included a jumper to allow you to switch which one you're working with.
 I *suppose* I could add a latch behind an address so that you could tell which interrupt was being invoked, but honestly I can't imagine why we need to be both loading data *and* altering the screen at the same time, so Rev4 will use a jumper.

+Rev4 is now here and "working" though it took a little bit of hacking to get it up and running.
+The original design for Rev4 included a separate crystal for the UART (1.8432mhz), but that proved problematic.
+It caused the VDP crystal to act flaky due to interference.
+So, I decided to try removing its crystal and all its support caps and resistors, and just drive the XTAL in for the UART from the CPUCLK output of the VDP.
+It's the wrong speed (3.5mhz instead of 1.8432mhz), but luckily the UART has a divider value that you plug into a register during setup that allows it to use any chip slower than 16mhz.
+I coded a couple of little test programs, one for the MAC (the "server") and one for the TRS-80 (the "client").
+I was able to transfer data back and forth, but I'm reaching out to folks on reddit to see if there's a better way to code it, since I have an arbitrary 8 millisecond wait on each byte transferred because I don't understand hardware flow control.

 TMS9118A
 --------